thoughtbot/maybe_haskell/book/haskell-basics/functions.md

 be added, negated and so forth.

 *Inferred types*, as these are called, are usually fine but can open you up to unclear error messages.
-If you were to use this value in two places and treat it as an `Int` in one and a `Float` in another, the error message may not immediately identify the problem depending on which expression the compiler sees first.
+If you were to take the result of our generalized `five` and use it in two places, treating it as an `Int` in one and a `Float` in another, the error message may not immediately identify the problem depending on which expression the compiler sees first.
 On the other hand, if you explicitly state the type as whichever one you want it to be, then using it incorrectly will produce an error message leading you directly to the line and character of your error.